CorningWare® is a glass material that cooking dishes of the same name are made of. Some electric stovetops are also made from it.

 They can also be used in microwaves.

-CorningWare is opaque; you can't see through it, like Pyrex.
-The classic pattern is white, with a blue cornflower pattern on it.
+CorningWare is opaque; you can’t see through it, as you can with Pyrex®.

 There is no CorningWare in the UK; it never made it across the pond.
 There is, however, Pyrex.

 CorningWare was invented accidentally by a Dr Donald Stookey in 1953.
 He overheated a piece of “Fotoform” glass, and called the new glass “pyroceram.”

 It was introduced commercially in 1958 by the Corning Glass Works.

 It became very popular in North America in the 1960s and 1970s.

 |↑1||Vintage Corning Ware Patterns – 1958-2001.
 CorningWare 411.
 Accessed January 2020 at http://www.corningware411.com/p/welcome-to-consolidated-patterns-page.html|